Jingle Bell Ball: 2019

-The 2019 Jingle Bell Ball took place on Saturday and Sunday, 7–8 December 2019 at The O2 Arena in Greenwich, London.
+The 2019 Jingle Bell Ball took place on Saturday and Sunday, 7–8 December 2019 at the O2 Arena in Greenwich, London.
 This year's Jingle Bell Ball was sponsored by SEAT.

 Capital FM presenters Will Manning & Aimee Vivian hosted both nights.
 The line-up was announced everyday from Monday, 4 November to Thursday, 7 November 2019 on the Breakfast show live from Leicester Square in Central London.
 Tickets went on sale on Thursday, 7 November 2019 at 8am GMT, right after the exclusive pre-sale via Global Player and O2 Priority.
 Between 4 and 5 November 2019, Jax Jones, Sigala and Ella Henderson joined Kemp, Hope and Jay to help announce the rest of the line-up for both nights.
 Tickets were officially sold out in just over an hour, which led to their dealing through Capital's on-air competitions.
 Due to Roman Kemp being confirmed as one of twelve I'm a Celebrity...Get Me Out of Here! contestants, Will Manning hosted the event alongside Aimee Vivian.
 The show started at 6:30pm GMT each night and performances and backstage videos can be found on @CapitalOfficial and #CapitalJBB on Instagram, Twitter, Snapchat, Facebook, YouTube and TikTok.
 Sky One will also show TV highlights from both nights of the Ball throughout the festive season.
 Stormzy closed night 1 (Saturday 7 December 2019) and Taylor Swift closed night 2 (Sunday 8 December 2019).
 Liam Payne opened night 1, whilst Anne-Marie opened night 2.
 Capital Late Show presenter Marvin Humes did a Capital Weekender DJ Set at 6:15pm GMT.
 It was also confirmed that due to being in Australia, cheering on Roman Kemp, Sonny Jay missed both nights of the ball and therefore didn't present the show.

-The radio schedule for both nights was follows: